Coober Pedy

 Coober Pedy faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area faces educational challenges, with university qualification rates at 19.2%, substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This represents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees lead at 13.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (30.3%).
+Trade and technical skills feature prominently, with 41.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (30.3%).

-Educational participation is high, with 32.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.6% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.6% in secondary education, and 3.3% pursuing tertiary education.
 Coober Pedy Area School provides local educational services within Coober Pedy, with an enrollment of 156 students as of the latest data.
-Educational conditions vary across Coober Pedy.
+The area demonstrates varied educational conditions across Coober Pedy.
 All 1 schools offer integrated K-12 education, providing continuity throughout students' academic journey.
-School places per 100 residents (10.2) fall below the regional average (15.4), with some students likely attending schools in adjacent areas as of the most recent statistics available.
+School places per 100 residents stand at 10.3, falling below the regional average of 15.4, with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education